 Though Harlow was a star on the field guarding the net, when asked if there was anything he would like to express about this season he highlighted the heroes behind the scenes of the program.

-“I think there’s a lot of people that suffered that probably haven’t been recognized as much as I’d like to see for their help with me and probably other people in general,” said Harlow.
+“I think there’s a lot of people that haven’t been recognized as much for their help,” said Harlow.
 “People like Coach and his wife, Amanda McGrath, have really helped me with off-the-field things to make my on-the-field performance much better.
-I think it’s not just me playing well on the field, it’s everyone behind the scenes in the world.”
+I think it’s not just me playing well on the field, it’s everyone behind the scenes in the school.”

 Already looking ahead to next season, Harlow and other returning players will play a big role in shaping the team with so many graduates leaving after the fall and spring semesters.